intel/dffml/README.md

   - You can subscribe to the users mailing list here https://lists.01.org/mailman/listinfo/dffml-users
 - Ask a question on the [Gitter chat](https://gitter.im/dffml/community)

-## Contributing

-[CONTRIBUTING.md](CONTRIBUTING.md) will guide you through getting setup and contributing to DFFML.

 ## License